 - You can choose content that matches your needs and interests.
 You don’t have to do boring textbook lessons.

-- You can rewind and listen to the same passage over and over again if you need to (and nobody will get impatient with you).
+- You can rewind and listen to the same little part over and over again if you need to (and nobody will get impatient with you).

-- You aren’t dependent on a teacher — you’re 100% in control of your own learning.
+- You’re 100% in control of your own learning.
+You aren’t dependent on a teacher.

 FREE AUDIO AND VIDEO RESOURCES FOR LEARNING ENGLISH